vercre/vc/docs/src/stability/support-tiers.md

   * An experimental feature that doubles the CI time for all PRs.
-  * A change which makes it significantly more difficult to make architectural changes to Vercre's internal implementation.
+  * A change which makes it significantly more difficult to make architectural changes to Credibil VC's internal implementation.
-  * A change which makes building Vercre more difficult.
+  * A change which makes building Credibil VC more difficult.

   In general Tier 3 features are off-by-default at compile time but still tested-by-default on CI.

-* New features of Vercre cannot have major known bugs at the time of inclusion.
+* New features of Credibil VC cannot have major known bugs at the time of inclusion.
 Landing a feature requires the feature to be correct and bug-free as best can be evaluated at the time of inclusion.
 Inevitably, bugs will be found and that's ok, but anything identified during review must be addressed.